 Wherever you get your internet merchant account, you will have to also purchase the internet gateway service.
 The gateway verifies information, transfers requests and authorizes credit cards in real-time.

 The debit card is the preferred method of payment for 33% of Canadians.
 There are more than 35 million debit cards in circulation in Canada, according to the Interac Association.
 Every year, Canadians make more than three billion Interac Direct Payment transactions worth hundreds of billions, and the number of debit card payments grows about 5% every year in Canada.

 Interac Online is one option that allows your customers to pay for goods and services online directly from their bank accounts.
 It's convenient and secure for customers because they don't have to share any of their card numbers or financial details when making a purchase; payment is completed through their own financial institutions.

-4) Give Them Offline Payment Options Too
+Offline Payment Options

-The More Online Payment Options the Better
+The More Payment Options the Better